GjjvdBurg/SyncRNG/README.md

     for i in range(10):
 	print(s.randi())

-Similarly, in an R script located in the same directory as `Rsyncrng.so` and `Rsyncrng.R`, you can do:
+Similarly, in an R script located in the same directory as `RSyncRNG.so` and `SyncRNG.R`, you can do:

-    source('./Rsyncrng.R')
+    source('./SyncRNG.R')

     s = SyncRNG(seed=123456)
     for (i in 1:10) {